 Because of him, most places in China were protected from being destroyed.

 Yelv also helped Genghis Khan and his sons apply proper etiquettes among emperors and officers, create basic laws, centralize power, refine the political system, establish educational institutions, public tax, and agriculture policies, etc., inspired by Confucianism and Han culture.

 Years later, his policies were further progressed and extensively implemented by Kublai Khan.

 This handsome and brilliant prince of the Kingdom Jin, and Genghis Khan and his sons’ most trusted minister and friend, was highly respected by Mongolian, Han and other minority people in the history of China.

 When Yelv passed away, his current emperor provided him a very solemn burial ceremony, and buried him in a beautiful place in his hometown (it is The Summer Palace now), as he wished; large numbers of civilians grieved for him.

 Besides his remarkable political achievements, which built a solid foundation for the Yuan Dynasty, having successfully convinced Genghis Khan and his sons to stop killing civilians of their defeated cities already made Yelv a great saint.

-Based on the military achievement of the Mongal Army during that period, it is really not easy to calculate exactly how many lives that he had saved.
+Based on the military achievement of the Mongal Army during that period, it is not easy to calculate exactly how many lives he had saved.